Jujarevinayaka/rag/README.md

 ```

 ### Docker
-- Clone the repository - `git clone https://github.com/Jujarevinayaka/rag.git`
+- Clone the repository - `git clone https://github.com/Jujarevinayaka/rag.git`.
+- Download [llama3.1](https://ollama.com/library/llama3.1) model from Ollama, and move it to the `models/` folder where the repository is cloned.
-- Create an image (skip this step if you plan to use image available in the repository) - `docker build -t cllama:0.1 .`
+- Create the docker image - `docker build -t cllama:0.1 .`.
-- Run the image while mounting current directory - `docker run -p 5000:5000 -d -v <current directory where the repository is cloned>/:/app cllama:0.1`
+- Run the image while mounting current directory - `docker run -p 5000:5000 -d -v <current directory where the repository is cloned>/:/app cllama:0.1`.
-- Use requests to post feedback to the custom LLM, and get evaluation metrics
+- Use requests to post feedback to the custom LLM, and get evaluation metrics.
 ```
 import requests